gortonator/bsds-6650/README.md

 # Building Scalable Distributed Systems

-## CS6650 Spring 2021
+## CS6650 Summer 1 2021
 **Instructor**: Ian Gorton, Khoury College of Computer Sciences, Northeastern University

 ## Logistics
-**Class:** 3.00-6.15pm Tuesday, 225 Terry Ave N, Seattle Campus and online (Zoom info on Canvas site)
+This is an online class compressed into SUmmer 1.
+It will be intense.
+You have been warned!

 ### Course Lead
 **Ian Gorton** - i.gorton(at)northeastern.edu

-**Office Hours** - Monday 2-5pm (PST)
+**Office Hours** - Tuesday, Thursday 2-5pm (PST)

 ### Super Talented Teaching Assistants
-- Jingyi Wang <wang.jingyi2@northeastern.edu>:
-   - Office Hours: Tuesday 1PM-3PM PST
-- Weijia Deng <deng.weij@northeastern.edu>:
-   - Office Hours: Thursday 2PM-4PM PST
-- Leah Mamaril <mamaril.l@northeastern.edu>:
-   - Office Hours: Friday 2:30PM-4:30PM PST
+- Aakash more to come

 ## Overview
 This course will cover the essential elements of distributed, concurrent systems and build upon that